nt246/NTRES-6100-data-science/analysis/lesson18-wrapup.md

 - Build confidence: these skills are transferable beyond your science.
 - Be empathetic and inclusive and build a network of allies

 <br>

-## Discussion questions to follow up on presentations (if there is more time)
+## Discussion questions to as warm-up for Wednesday's presentations (if there is more time)

 * What is the most valuable thing you have learned in this class?
 * Are you planning to implement any changes your workflow or practices moving forward